 South Indian dosa is actually kind of rice and lentil pancakes made from a fermented batter of rice and lentils.
 This way the rice dosa is gluten free (there are other varieties of dosa made from wheat flour as well, but in this post we are discussing the most simple plain dosa recipe made from rice).

 The dosa that you see above in photo is slightly thick in texture but delicious and homemade.
-You can make more thin dosa by spreading the batter more thinly.
+You can make more thin and crispy dosa by spreading the batter more thinly and adding more oil or ghee.

 So this plain dosa recipe is gluten free recipe as well.
 The batter for idli (steamed indian rice cakes) and dosa is made the same way, the only difference is that to make the dosa, you slightly dilute the batter by adding little more water, as you need the batter to be of more liquid like consistency (not too watery) so you can spread it in the griddle or tawa to make dosa or pancakes.